paxdotdev/pax/lab-journal-ss.md

 Some general changes and design choices:

- - ExpandedNode has recieved a lot more responsibilites.
+ - ExpandedNode has received a lot more responsibilities.
 Most logic for modifying the tree, handling updates and rendering has been moved here.
 	 The thought is that operations like "set_children" naturally should set either themselves or their containing component as their new containing component, and